Next Foundry

 - Interactive maps with Leaflet

-- AI integration with Vercel AI SDK
+- Model toolkit with Vercel AI SDK

 Impact